tdesserich/EFA-portfolio/README.md

 #### Gulp Tasks

 - `gulp` builds everything
-- `gulp dev` uses browserSync & opens a project in the browser.
+- `gulp serve` uses browserSync & opens a project in the browser.
 Reloads when you save.
 - `gulp sass` compiles SCSS files and converts them to CSS.
 - `gulp minify-css` minifies the compiled CSS file
 - `gulp minify-js` minifies the themes JS file